phpdev-uk/configuration-management-ansible/workshop/notes.md

 will always be included with Ansible, whereas those in Extras may be separated in future releases.
 Popular modules in Extras may be promoted to Core over time.
-There is also an active community of developers who have written their own *Third Party* modules, and of course you can do the same (though doing so is beyond the scope of this workshop).
+There is also an active community of developers who have written their own *Third Party* modules, and of course you can do the same -- though doing so is beyond the scope of this workshop.

 Other than whether they are provided by default and how they are installed, you will use Core, Extras and Third Party modules in the same way.
 We will only